OzymandiasTheGreat/OzymandiasTheGreat/README.md

 _Hello, there!_

-I'm Tomas Ravinskas, fullstack/mobile developer at [@holepunch](https://holepunch.to/), [bringing 🍐2🍐 communications](https://keet.io/) to the world.
+I'm Tomas Ravinskas, former fullstack/mobile developer at [@holepunch](https://holepunch.to/).
 This, however, is my personal account and repositories here bear no relation to Holepunch Inc. I'm based in Kaunas, Lithuania, Northern Europe.

 I've been coding for a little over 10 years now, and in that time I picked up various skills and interests.
 My primary interest these days is in 🍐2🍐, which brought me to 🕳️🥊.
 I'm also very interested in cross-platform development and code sharing.